 Aroha - Caring

-We prioritize clients and whānau, treating them with care, respect, and dignity.
+We prioritise clients and whānau, treating them with care, respect, and dignity.
 We nurture people with empathy and compassion, acting in their best interests.

 Tika - Accountable & Innovative